Your basket is currently empty!

 If you aren’t currently working or not paying tax, you can save ยฃ3,600 annually into a personal pension.
 This comprises ยฃ2,880 personal contributions plus ยฃ720 of tax relief.

-Furthermore, pensions do not form part of your estate for inheritance tax.
-However certain pension plans may incur an income tax charge for your beneficiaries.
+Some pension plans may incur an income tax charge for your beneficiaries and a possible inheritance tax charge.
 Some pensions are taxable if you are over 75 years of age when you pass away.
-As this is quite a complex area it is worth considering getting financial advice.
+As this is quite a complex area it is taking financial advice.
 If you would like to learn more click on the HMRC link below:

 by